 Where Keawakapu Beach Is And How To Get There

 Keawakapu Beach, Maui, is at the south end of KÄ«hei, just before Wailea.
-Itâs a super convenient location if youâre staying in either area, and itâs an easy beach to pair with lunch in Wailea or a sunset stroll back in KÄ«hei.
+Itâs a convenient location if youâre staying in either area, and itâs easy to pair with lunch in Wailea or a sunset stroll in KÄ«hei.
+Explore our KÄ«hei Maui guide and Wailea Maui guide for more nearby beaches, restaurants, and activities.

 Open Keawakapu Beach In Google Maps